vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam.md

 <details><summary>Buitenen - Notes</summary>

-read na labhyate .avirodhe" pi; the meaning is this: when a certain fact (the eternality of pots) cannot be proved by a ground (recollection)
+read "na labhyate .avirodhe" pi; the meaning is this: when a certain fact (the eternality of pots) cannot be proved by a ground (recollection)
 because this ground contains a contradiction
 (it is recollected that pots having existed cease to exist),
 this does not prove that the same ground (recollection) cannot prove the eternality of earth, mountains, etc., when there is no contradiction contained in it (nobody has recollection of a vanishing mountain).